OHDSI/TheBookOfOhdsi/DataQuality.Rmd

 ## Achilles Heel tool

-Since 2014, a component of the OHDSI Achilles tool called Heel was used to check data quality.[@huser_methods_2018]
+Since 2014, a component of the OHDSI Achilles tool called Heel was used to check data quality.[@huser_methods_2018] \index{achilles heel}

 ### Precomputed Analyses